top of page

 Player Code of Conduct expectations

-• Do not engage in any form of abuse, harassment, discrimination, or victimisation towards others through any means, including social media and other online forums.
+4. Never engage in any form of bullying, harassment (sexual or other), intimidation, racism, discrimination, or victimisation towards others, through any means.
+Including social media and other online forums.

-If Players of MKCP fail to abide by the aforementioned rules and guidelines, they will be subject to disciplinary action that could include, but is not limited to the following:
+If you fail to abide by the MKCP COC rules and guidelines, you will be subject to disciplinary action that could include, but is not limited to the following:

 • Written warning